Selling A Storm Damage House In Texas banner Texas

 An insurance claim can influence the sale process:

-- Impact on Buyers: Some buyers may see pending claims as a risk, while others might offer cash.
+• Impact on Buyers: Some buyers may see pending claims as risky, while others might offer cash.

-- Escrow Considerations: Talk with your escrow officer about handling insurance proceeds in relation to the final sale.
+• Escrow Considerations: Talk with your escrow officer about handling insurance proceeds concerning the final sale.

 What Documents Should You Prepare for Potential Buyers Regarding Insurance Claims?